Denial of Service via Attribute Name Collision in libexpat < 2.8.1

 Vulnerability Analysis

-CVE-2026-45186 is exploitable with local system access, and does not require authorization privileges or user interaction.
-This vulnerability is consided to have a high level of attack complexity.
-The potential impact of an exploit of this vulnerability is considered to have no impact on confidentiality and integrity, and a small impact on availability.
+CVE-2026-45186 is exploitable with network access, and does not require authorization privileges or user interaction.
+This vulnerability is considered to have a low attack complexity.
+The potential impact of an exploit of this vulnerability is considered to have no impact on confidentiality and integrity, and a high impact on availability.

 Weakness Type